KritikaAgrahari/Traffic_Light_Management_MySQL_projects_with_C/README.md

 Some potential future improvements for the system:

 - Implement a graphical user interface (GUI).
-- Add notifications for event reminders.
+- Add notifications for traffic reminders.
 - Implement feedback and reporting features.